davidedc/simple-console/README.md

 `action` should be a function.

-#### `console.addPopupButton(updatePopup)`

-Adds a button with a popup to the right of the console's input area and returns the button element.

-`updatePopup(popupElement)` should update the contents of the popup.

-Use `addPopupMenuButton` instead if the popup's contents are a standard menu.

-#### `console.addPopupMenuButton(getItems)`

-Adds a button with a standard popup menu to the right of the console's input area and returns the button element.

-`getItems()` should return an array of items, with each item either of the form `{label, action}` or `{type: "divider"}`.

 #### `console.handleUncaughtErrors()`

 Sets up a [`window.onerror`][] event listener which logs any uncaught errors to the console.